-In the last few years, there’s been an increase in individuals setting up their own side hustle business to earn some extra income.
+In the past few years, there’s been an increase in individuals setting up their own side hustle business to earn some extra income.
 In fact, an estimated one in five people in Britain have launched their own side hustle business since March 2020.

 By starting a business alongside your main job, you can reap the benefits of increased financial certainty whilst still pursuing your passion project.
 It’s also a great way to test your business idea, which helps to reduce the risk if you do take it full time.